gear-foundation/gear-wiki/docs/api/vouchers.md

 # Gas vouchers

-Vouchers, issued by any actor empower users with gas-free interactions, enabling them to send messages to specific programs seamlessly.
+Vouchers empower users with gas-free interactions, allowing seamless messaging to specific programs from any actor.

 An example of using vouchers is shown in the [Battleship](/examples/Gaming/battleship.md) game.
 Users without tokens on their balance can make moves by sending messages to a program using a voucher.

 ### Issue a voucher

-Use `api.voucher.issue` method to issue a new voucher for a user to be used to pay for sending messages to `program_id` program.
+Use the `api.voucher.issue` method to generate a new voucher assigned to a user.
+This voucher can then be applied for covering the costs associated with sending messages to the specified `program_id` program.

 ```javascript
   import { VoucherIssued } from '@gear-js/api';